 I found it much easier to utilize a GPS app such as Gaia.
 The trail is marked on the app and it helped me know exactly where to go since there are no cairns or signs showing you the way.

 At one point the trail lead me across a dry wash and through two fence posts.
 I continued on for about a quarter of a mile and happened to have a hunch, so I looked at my GPS app and noticed I missed a turn.
-I had to backtrack and noticed the series of wooden structures (pictured above) where I was supposed to turn left and hike under.
+I had to backtrack and noticed the series of wooden structures (pictured above) where I was supposed to turn left and hike through.

-After hiking under the structures, you’ll take another left turn towards Big Horn Canyon, and the trail continues to narrow as you hike into the slot canyon.
+After hiking through the structures, you’ll take another left turn towards Big Horn Canyon, and the trail continues to narrow as you hike into the slot canyon.
 At this point the sand is a slog but is to be expected when hiking in a wash.

-PRO TIP: The entire trail is sandy.
+The entire trail is sandy.
 Never bring your dog along if it is too hot out or the sand itself is hot.
 Always have a pair of dog boots with you just incase!

 Upon entering the slot canyon you’ll come across two obstacles that should not be anything to worry about.
 The first is a large rock in the middle that you and your dog will have to climb up and around.
 Monty handled this on his own with no problem, but if you have a smaller dog they may need an assist.